butsugiri/chainer-rnn-ner/README.md

 ## Resources

 * Pretrained Word Vector (e.g. [GloVe](http://nlp.stanford.edu/projects/glove/))
-    * The script will still work without this, but the performance will significantly deteriorate.
+    * The script will still work (and learn) without this, but the performance will significantly deteriorate.
 (Read papers for details)
 * [CoNLL 2003 Dataset](http://www.cnts.ua.ac.be/conll2003/ner/)

 # Usage